ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 ## Content model overview

 The [[= product_name =]] content repository is centered around **content items**.
-A content item is a single piece of content, for example an article, a product review, a place, etc.
+A content item is a single piece of content, for example an article, a product review, a place, and more.

 Every content item is an instance of a content type.
 Content types define what **Fields** are included in each content item.
 For example, an article could include fields such as *title*, *image*, *abstract*, *article's body*, *publication date* and *list of authors*.

 Fields can belong to one of the installed **field types**, about 30 in the default distribution.
-Each field type is built to represent a specific type of data: a text line, a block of rich text, an image, a collection of relations to content items, etc.
+Each field type is built to represent a specific type of data: a text line, a block of rich text, an image, a collection of relations to content items, and more.
 You can find a complete list in the [field types reference](field_type_reference.md) section.
 Every field type may have its own options, and comes with its own editing and viewing interfaces.

 ## Add a content type

 The site use two content types: **Ride** and **Landmark**.
 A Ride is a route of a bike trip.
 It can include one or more Landmarks - interesting places you can see along the way.
 More than one Ride can visit the same Landmark, so it's similar to an N-N relationship model in a database.

 In this step you add the first content type, Ride.